Multivariate Bayesian variable selection with application to multi-trait genetic fine mapping: Discussion

 \section{Discussion}

-In this paper, we proposed a novel Bayesian indicator variable selection method that selects predictors at group level, within groups as well as specific to each response for multiple correlated responses with possible heterogeneity.
-In addition, we proposed a new concept of subset PIP and a permutation-based algorithm to identify the best subset of responses each predictor targets at to facilitate biological findings and generate new hypotheses.
-We showed that under mild conditions, the posterior median estimators of regression coefficients in our model possess the selection consistency and asymptotic normality.
-Considering many applications that require the guidance of prior knowledge, we also provided an example of incorporating biological knowledge of eQTL information from existing database in our model to prioritize the selection of causal variants in the context of fine mapping.
-Via extensive simulation and a real data application to multi-trait fine mapping of multiple addictive behaviors, we showed a remarkable improvement of variable selection performance of our method as compared to other multivariate Bayesian variable selection, regularization and fine-mapping methods.
+In this paper, we proposed a novel multivariate Bayesian variable selection method that selects predictors at group level, within groups as well as specific to each response for multiple correlated responses with possible heterogeneity.
+We also incorporated biological knowledge of eQTL information from existing database into our model to prioritize the causal variant selection in the context of fine mapping.
+In addition, we proposed to use BFDR to select the top predictors followed by subset PIP to identify the best subset of responses each predictor targets at to facilitate biological findings and generate new hypotheses.
+Our new method provided deeper biological insights into the current multi-trait fine mapping problem by integrating annotation groups and existing biological knowledge to select more functionally related variants, and characterizing the ways in which the different causal variants affect different but highly related traits that can potentially illuminate the genetics of complex diseases or traits.
+Under mild conditions, we showed that the posterior median estimators of regression coefficients in our model possess the selection consistency and asymptotic normality.
+Via extensive simulation and a real data application to fine mapping of causal variants for multiple addictive behaviors, we showed a remarkable improvement of variable selection performance of our method as compared to other multivariate Bayesian variable selection, regularization and fine-mapping methods.

 Nowadays, it is frequent for researchers to collect high-dimensional data on multiple related responses with the aim of identifying the common predictors jointly predictive of these responses from a large pool of candidates.
 A majority of modern variable selection methods, including both Bayesian variable selection and regularization methods, mainly target at a single response.
 Running variable selection for each response separately tends to ignore the correlation among responses and is less powerful.
 The very few options of methods that target at multivariate responses \citep{liquet2017bayesian,peng2010regularized,li2015multivariate} treat all responses as a whole without considering the heterogeneity across the responses, where each predictor might target at a different subset of responses.
 This is fairly common phenomenon when we jointly analyze multiple responses from one resource or from multiple studies \citep{ma2020variable}.
 Our method is the first Bayesian variable selection method that targets at the multivariate response heterogeneity issue by selecting predictors at multiple levels: group-level, individual feature level and response level, coupled with the best subset of response selection for each predictor.
 Built on the basis of the more flexible indicator variable selection, our method is easily extensible to handle more complex multi-to-multi problems, e.g. when both predictors and responses have structural patterns.
 In addition, it is also flexible to put priors on the hyperparameters of selection probabilities in our model to favor selection of certain predictors or certain predictor-response pairs based on existing knowledge, e.g. regulation of gene by miRNA based on motif match from existing sequence database.